N1XIL9/N1XIL9/README.md

 <div align="center">

+I’m a Music & Film Composer and passionate Junior Full Stack Developer with a keen interest in technology.

-I have acquired a knowledge of the main languages and frameworks used in the development of web applications, such as HTML, CSS, JavaScript, TypeScript, Angular.
-Over the past few months, I have decided to focus my attention on specializing in the platform.
-NET.
-I started working on real projects using .
-NET Framework, becoming familiar with ASP.NET, MVC, Entity Framework, SQL server, JQuery.
+Over time, I have developed a solid understanding of the main programming languages and frameworks used in web application development, including HTML, CSS, JavaScript, TypeScript, and Angular.
+Recently, I have completed an advanced training course and obtained certification as a Full-Stack developer with a specialization in .NET.
+Through real-world projects utilizing .NET Framework, I have gained familiarity with ASP.NET, MVC, Entity Framework, JQuery, and SQL Server.

-My passion for technology prompted me to start my developer journey with Epicode School, a full-time advanced training course where I earned the Full-Stack Developer certification, but my life was also influenced by art and music in particular.
-In fact, I had the opportunity to work in the film world as a composer, creating soundtracks for trailers, short films and movies.
-This experience gave me a unique insight into creativity and technology, which prompted me to try to merge these two passions into my work.
+My life has been shaped by art, particularly music.
+As a composer, I have the opportunity to work in the film industry, creating soundtracks for trailers, short films, and movies.
+This experience has provided me with a unique perspective on creativity and technology, and has motivated me to merge these two passions in my work.

-If you are looking for a junior Full Stack Developer with specific skills in .
-NET, please feel free to contact me.
-I am available for an interview, and I am sure that together we can carry out exciting and successful projects!
+If you are seeking a Music Composer or a Junior Full Stack Developer with specific .NET skills, please do not hesitate to contact me.
+We can create exciting and successful projects!
 <br>
  <div align="left">